 - Give negotiation a try- at some point in Monopoly, you will probably start negotiating with your opponents to trade properties or borrow money.
 Even if you do not own a company, negotiating is a useful skill for your career.
 You could have the opportunity of meeting a new client and having to strike some sort of deal while making an offer, for instance.

-- Meeting your financial goals is a marathon, not a race.
+- Your financial goals and the way to achieve them is indeed viewed not as a race but a marathon.
 The Monopoly game can continue for hours until all players but one has gone bankrupt.
 Therefore, while it is easy to get excited at the beginning of a goal, it is harder to stay on course.
 But putting in the work will put you on the right track to achieving your goals.